-The designer’s survey belt by Noé Duchaufour-Lawrance and Valextra gives new panache to the most practical of products
+The making of a designer’s survey belt by Noé Duchaufour-Lawrance and Valextra

 At 77 years old, Valextra is the go-to brand for luxurious, handmade leather goods with elegant detailing and well-considered design.
 So you might assume the quintessentially Milanese institution would have little to do with laymen’s tools and those workaday belts that hold them.
 We decided, however, that the carefully considered brand could handle an out-of-the-box task.
 So, inspired by the odd pairing, we asked Valextra to reinvent the slouchy, utilitarian tool belt for Wallpaper* Handmade’s latest incarnation.